stolostron/applier/docs/help/applier_apply_deployments.md

       --header string        The files which will be added to each template -h, --help                 help for deployments
-      --output-file string   The generated resources will be copied in the specified file --paths stringArray    The list of template paths --timeout int          extend timeout from 300 secounds  (default 300) --values string        The files containing the values
+      --output-file string   The generated resources will be copied in the specified file --path stringArray     The list of template paths --timeout int          extend timeout from 300 secounds  (default 300) --values string        The files containing the values
 ```